 A spa is a wellness environment designed to support relaxation, physical comfort, and mental well-being through therapeutic practices.
 The concept of spa culture has historical roots in ancient civilizations where natural mineral springs and bathing rituals were associated with health and relaxation.

-The word “spa” is often linked to the historic town of Spa, which became known for mineral spring bathing traditions in Europe.
-Over time, the concept expanded to include modern wellness therapy practices such as massage therapy, hydrotherapy spa treatments, and aromatherapy treatment sessions.
+The word “spa” is often linked to the historic town of Spa, known for mineral spring bathing traditions in Europe.
+Over time, the concept expanded to include modern wellness therapy practices such as massage therapy, hydrotherapy spa treatments, and aromatherapy sessions.

-Today, spas can be found in various settings, including wellness retreats, urban wellness centers, resorts, and health clubs.
-Their focus generally includes:
+Today, spas exist in wellness retreats, urban wellness centers, resorts, and health clubs.
+Their primary focus is on relaxation, stress reduction, and overall wellness support rather than medical treatment.

 • Relaxation therapy